ilelandhayes/README_Generator/Develop/test-README.md

   ## Usage Of

-  Run 'Node index.js' in the terminal
+  Run 'node index.js'

   ## How to Contribute

-  No contributions at this time
+  Please no contributions at this time

   ## Testing

   Make a test folder to run

   ## License